-The central Idea of Ann Lee is this: GOD IS DUAL-"HE AND SHE"-FATHER AND MOTHER!
-Hindoo teachers had obtained a golden glimpse of this impersonal truth.
+The central ide of Ann Lee is this: GOD IN DUAL-"HE AND SHE"-FATHER AND MOTHER!
+Hindeo teachers had obtained a golden glimpse of this impersonal truth.
 Forming and destroying principles, male and female energies and laws, were perceived by the early inhabitants.
+But not one person her done what Ann Lee did for this ed by the early inhabitants.
 But not one person has done what Ann Lee did for this world-revolutionizing Idea.
-She centrifugled it in a thousand different forms of expression.
+She centrifugled it in a the sand different forms of expression.
 It took wings in her spirit.
-Better than the Virgin Mary's saintly position in the ethical temple, is the simple amouncement that God is as much Woman as Man, a oneness composed of two individual equal halves, Love and Wisdom, absolute and balanced eternally."
+Better than the Virgin Mary's saintly position in the ethical temple, is the simple announcement that God is as much Woman as Man, a oneness composed of two individual equal halves, Love and Wisdom, absolute and balanced eternally." anced eternally."

-Continuously since the troublons years of her teachings, has this great truth gathered to itself nutriment and blossomed in various ways.
-All reformers have recognized it. one ways.
+Continuously since the troublous years of her teachings, has this great truth gathered to itself nutriment and blossomed in varito itself nutriment and blossomed in various ways.
 All reformers have recognized it, near and afar; others have seen its growth with indifference, ridicule or opposition.
 Like all new unpruned vegetation, many of its branches have been rank and unsightly; but the tree is well rooted and can stand many excrescences.
 Its leaves shall yet be "for the healing of the nations," and its matured fruitage shall be rich and sweet beyond compare.
-That the Shakers live but a partial, one sided life, we can but believe, but most of the criticisms we meet, spon their enstons, are very superficial.
-Charles Dudley Warner, in the last Scribner's Monthly, has an account of a visit to one of their communities, though he utterly falls to appreciate the depth and significance of their character or belief.
-After visiting the halls of the men and women, he goes to the school house, presided over by a young sister, and house, presided over by a young sister, and gives a charming description of the whole scene.
-He tells of the faint and haunting loveliness of her face; of the spiritual materialization of hersex winning and tender; the pathetic beauty, the ineffable sweetness of young sister Mary.
-He met another, an etherealized tenement for a woman's soul, if soul still existed-transparent as porce-lain illumined by a fading light-"all that was gross in the body had been gradually expelled, so that death would be a scarcely perceptible change, and the woman would pass away at last, like a dissolving view."
-She was eighty years old, this sister Martha.
-The women wait upon the men at ta-ble; the serving being mostly done by girls.
-In this service, and in the other about the house, we saw a most tender solicitude on the part of the sisters, for the comfort of the brothers.
-The service seemed to them sweet and due.
-I said to sister Martha, 'You work as hard as the men; you make butter and cheese; you weave and dye, and can fruit; you scrub and clean and cook, and when you come to the table you are as tired as the men.
-Why don't you let them take a turn at waiting on the 'table?'
-I never thought of that,' replied sister Mar-tha, with a faint smile."
+That the Shakers live but a partial, one-sided life, we can but believe, but most of the criticisms we meet upon their customs, are very superficial.
+Charles Dudley Warner, in the last Scribner's Monthly, has an account of a visit to one of their communities though he utterly falls to appreciate the depth and significance of their character or belief.
+After visiting the halls of the men and women, he goes to the school house, presided over by a young sister, and gives a charming description of the whole He tells of the faint and haunting loveliness of her face; of the spiritual materialization of hersex winning and tender; the pathetic beauty, the ineffable sweetness of young sister Mary.
+He met another, an etherealized tenement for a woman's soul, if soul still existed-transparent as porce-lain illumined by a fading light-"all that was gross in the body had been gradually expelled so that death would be a scarcely perceptible change, and the woman would pass away at last, like a dissolving view."
+She was eighty years old, this sister Mar-The women wait upon the men at table; the serving being mostly tione by girls.
+In this service, and in the other about the house, we saw a most tender solicitude on the part of the sisters, for the comfort of the brothers. \ The service seemed to them sweet and due.
+I said to sister Mar-tha, "You work as hard as the men; you make butter and cheese; you weave and dye, and can fruit; you scrub and clean and cook, and when you come to the table you are as tired as the men.
+Why don't you letthem take a turn at waiting on the table?'
+'I never thought of that,' replied sister Martha, with a faint smile."